Alternate Energy Sources: Is Solar Power Renewable?

 but expensive around urban and suburban areas.
 Installing solar collectors on city buildings

-and homes would only be an option if the efficiency of solar panels were to increase.
-Otherwise
+and homes would only be an option if the

 - Reliability.
 Our society demands energy that is immediately available throughout the day.

-Batteries can be used to store excess energy when the solar panels aren't operating, but they
+energy when the solar panels aren't operating, but they are expensive, have limited life-spans and

-are expensive, have limited life-spans and have extreme environmental concerns of their own.
+have environmental concerns of their own.

-complexes in their back yard.
+ugly industrial complexes in their back yards.

 produce enough useful power, it would require the entire roof to be covered with

-solar panels to provide a household
+solar panels in order to provide a household

-So to answer the question, “Is solar power renewable”, the answer is yes - but the
+So to answer the question, "Is solar power renewable", the answer is yes -

-technology has not caught up with our current demands and lifestyle.
-Decades of research, trials and a new
+but the technology has yet not caught up with our current demands and lifestyle.
+Decades of research,

-way of thinking will help solar power to become more popular and affordable for residential home use.
+trials and a new way of thinking will help solar power to become more popular and affordable for